Toronto Internet

 Considerations

-• Cable speeds can slow during peak neighbourhood usage
+• Cable can slow during busy neighbourhood periods

 Bean